 It became an inwards oriented conversation.
-A lengthy interview with 75 dollar Bill was published on the occasion for the KRAAK festival 2016.
-Surf around kraak.net and you’ll find it.
+A lengthy interview with 75 dollar Bill was published in issue n° 7, on the occasion for the KRAAK festival 2016.

 Niels, it’s a heavy line of questioning but I’ll try to answer.
-I tend to think of 75 Dollar Bill’s music as a kind of folk music or “social music”, rather than as rock or even “experimental” music.
-I use the term social music in the sense that Harry Smith used it when he compiled his Anthology of American Folk music.
-Its second volume collected music that would have been played at social gatherings and dances or in religious settings.
+I tend to think of 75 Dollar Bill’s music as a kind of folk music or social music, rather than as rock or even experimental music.
+I use the term social music in the sense that Harry Smith used it when he compiled his Anthology of American Folk music, the second volume of which collected music that would have been played at social gatherings and dances or in religious settings.
 In short it was party music and church music, music for dancing, praying, or getting drunk to.